MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -DisableBlockAtFirstSeen
-Removes whether to enable block at first seen.
+Indicates that the cmdlet removes whether to enable block at first seen.

 ```yaml
 Type: SwitchParameter